turbot/guardrails-samples/calculated_policies/README.md

   - it should be called `target_resource`
   - it should have no default value in `variables.tfvars`
-  - it should have a comment that states that it may be changes or overridden in the `default.tfvars`

   ```terraform
   # Required - Target resource to attach to smart folder
   target_resource = "<resource_id_or_aka>"